gammazero/systemtools/README.md

 Replace identical files, in directory tree, with links to one real file.

+Search recursively through the top level directory to find identical files.
+For each set of identical files, keep only one file and replace all the others with hardlinks, or symlinks if specified.
+When creating symlinks, keep the file with the longest name or deepest in the directory tree if names are the same, and replace all other copies with symlinks.
+Symlinks are used when hardlinks fail.

+This is useful when there are multiple copies of files in different in different locations of a directory tree, and all copies of each file should remain identical.
+Converting all the files into links to the same file ensures that the files remain the same as well as saves the space used by multiple copies.

+Optionally returns information about number of files replaced and storage space saved.

 ## pidutil

 Utility functions for working with PID files and processes on Linux/UNIX systems.